Pablo-source/R-Automation-Functions/README.md

   -   https://here.r-lib.org/
   -   https://www.tidyverse.org/blog/2017/12/workflow-vs-script/

+- The here package creates paths relative to the top-level directory.
+The package displays the top-level of the current project on load or any time you call here():

+here::i_am("README.Rmd")
+#> here() starts at /home/kirill/git/R/here
+here()
+#> [1] "/home/kirill/git/R/here"
+- You can build a path relative to the top-level directory in order to read or write a file: here("inst", "demo-project", "data", "penguins.csv")

+#> [1] "/home/kirill/git/R/here/inst/demo-project/data/penguins.csv"

+readr::write_csv(palmerpenguins::penguins, here("inst", "demo-project", "data", "penguins.csv"))

+- These relative paths work regardless of where the associated source file lives inside your project, like analysis projects with data and reports in different subdirectories.
+See the included demo project for an example.

-There is a brief description of each script aim below the first initial comit label at the top
+  **05. Read and write CSV files using relative paths** There is a brief description of each script aim below the first initial comit label at the top